JTBD Analysis, What It Is and How to Do It

 Innovation is not random, chaos or luck.
 Building products quickly and seeing what happens yields lower results and costs too much.

-Innovation is a predictable measurable scientific business process.
-Always remember the example of you holding an object in your hand above the ground and releasing it.
+Innovation is a predictable, measurable, scientific and business process.
+Always remember the example of you holding an object in your hand above the ground and releasing, dropping it.
 If you know the laws and science, you know 100% what will happen next and what key drivers or levers that connect cause and effect are.

 The future is predictable.
 The choice is yours.